Zelus renardii: Non-native

 Expansion of Z. renardii throughout Europe began in Mediterranean regions, namely Greece and Spain.
-However, expansion has continued and Z. renardii is now known in multiple countries in the Mediterranean basin, such as Italy, Turkey and Albania.
+However, expansion has continued and Z. renardii is now known in multiple countries in the Mediterranean basin, such as France, Italy, Turkey and Albania.
 The majority of these observations have been from urban areas.
 Eight years post-introduction in Spain, Z. renardii had a limited expansion in Mediterranean-type habitats, and was mainly limited to coastal regions of the Iberian east and south from the city of Valencia to Malaga.
 Additionally, Z. renardii has been observed as far southeast as the Kfar Masaryk region of northern Israel.

 Given the abundance of Z. renardii in anthropogenic environments, humans are likely the main vectors of transport into non-native habitats.
 Since eggs, which are typically glued to plants, take 8–12 days to hatch and both the 1st and 2nd instars typically remain in the areas around their hatching site, shipping of nursery plants or plant products is thought to be a major avenue of distribution into non-native locations.
 Disturbed and agricultural areas are suitable for Z. renardii and may also contribute to its spread throughout native and non-native regions once established.